Monaco Mortgage Factsheet and FAQ

 Currency Fluctuations?

 How does currency risk affect me?
 Monaco mortgages are primarily denominated in euros.
-Currency risk arises if your income or assets are in other currencies, potentially increasing repayment costs if the euro appreciates.
+Currency risk arises if your income or assets are in other currencies.

 Renting Out the Property?

 Can I rent my mortgaged home?
-Yes, Monaco banks generally allow rental properties, but you must inform the lender and your insurer.
-Rental income incurs a modest tax (1% of rental income) in Monaco.
+Yes, but inform the lender and insurer.
+Rental income incurs a 1% tax in Monaco.

 Tax Benefits of a Mortgage?

 Are there tax deductions for having a mortgage?
-Monaco does not levy personal income taxes, thus no mortgage interest deductions exist for individuals.
-The primary indirect benefit is that mortgages allow you to preserve capital for other investments.
+No personal income tax in Monaco means no mortgage interest deductions for individuals.

 Capital Gains Tax?

 Will I owe tax when I sell?
-No capital gains tax is levied in Monaco for most property sales, except for French nationals subject to French CGT rules.
+No Monaco capital gains tax for most buyers (except French nationals subject to French rules).

 Restrictions on Reselling?

 Can I resell soon after buying?
-Yes, Monaco imposes no timing restrictions on resale.
-However, early repayment penalties on fixed-rate mortgages (typically up to 3% or six months’ interest) may apply.
+Yes.
+However, early repayment penalties on fixed-rate Monaco mortgages may apply.

 Moving to Monaco?

 Does owning property help with residency?
-Owning property supports residency applications but does not automatically confer residency.
-Residency requirements include demonstrating sufficient financial means and stable accommodation.
+It can support an application, but it does not automatically confer residency.

 Recent Legal Changes?